Minimum Probabilistic Finite State Learning Problem on Finite Data Sets: Complexity, Solution and Approximations: Computational Complexity of MSDpFSA

-\begin{proposition} MSNDpFSA is NP-Hard. \end{proposition} \begin{proof} Let $G=(V,E)$ be the graph on which we want to find the minimal clique covering.
+\begin{theorem} MSNDpFSA is $\mathrm{NP}$-Hard. \end{theorem} \begin{IEEEproof} Let $G=(V,E)$ be the graph on which we want to find the minimal clique covering.
 Assume that $V=\{1,2,...,n\}$ and let $I$ be a $n\times n$ matrix such that $I_{ij}=1 \iff$ there is an edge connecting vertices $i$ and $j$.
 We reduce Problem \ref{eqn:MSNDpFSA} by letting $n$ be the number of unique strings of length $L$ in $\mathbf{y}$, so we can let each string correspond to a vertex of $G$.
 Let $I_{ij}=1 \iff \mu_{ij}=1$.
 This means that two strings are connected if and if only if they have identical conditional probability distributions.
 We show that Problem \ref{eqn:MSNDpFSA} is equivalent to finding a minimal clique cover of $G$ where $\sum_j p_j$ is the number of cliques.
 Let the set of cliques corresponding to the minimal clique cover of $G$ be $C=\{C_1,...,C_m\}$, where $C_j$ is a specific clique, and $C_j=V_j \subset V$.

 We can define the variables $x$ by $x_{ij}=1 \iff V_i \in C_j$.
 Thus, the constraint that $(1-x_{ij})+(1-x_{lj})+\mu_{il} \geq 1 \;\;\; \forall i,l,j $ simply means that if two vertices are in the same clique then there must be an edge between them.
 We also have that $p_j=0$ iff there is at least one vertex in clique $j$, so the set of $j$ such that $p_j=1$ corresponds to the non-empty cliques, i.e., is identical to $C$ (since $C$ only consists of non-empty cliques).
 Thus, minimizing $\sum_j p_j$ is equivalent to minimizing the number of cliques needed to cover $G$.
 The constraint that $\sum_j x_{ij}=1 \;\; \forall i$ simply means that each vertex belongs to exactly one clique.
-Thus, it is clear that the integer program given in Problem \ref{eqn:MSNDpFSA} is equivalent to a minimal clique covering and is NP-hard. \end{proof}
+Thus, it is clear that the integer programming problem given in Problem \ref{eqn:MSNDpFSA} is equivalent to a minimal clique covering and is $\mathrm{NP}$-hard. \end{IEEEproof}

-\begin{remark} A proof of the NP-hardness of Problem \ref{eqn:MSNDpFSA} would be similar to the proof of Proposition \ref{prop:NPhardness}, except it would include the deterministic element of the resulting probabilistic finite state machine.
-This does not add substantially to the proof and the computational complexity of the problem should not decrease when passing to the deterministic case because of the added degree of complexity due to the enforcement of determinism. \end{remark}